Dengue, West Nile, and Other Mosquito-Borne Arboviruses

 Perform dengue IgM testing

-Refer to the CDC’s Zika and Dengue Testing Guidance (updated September 2022) for more information
+Refer to the CDC’s webpage, Clinical Testing and Diagnosis for Zika Virus Disease (updated May 2024), for more information

 Prenatal ultrasound findings consistent with congenital Zika virus infection; residence in or a history of travel to areas with a risk of Zika virus during pregnancy